Harshvardhan4134/Olympics-2024-Dashboard/README.md

 ## 📝 Overview

-This repository contains a Power BI project titled **"Hackathon"**.
+This repository contains a Power BI project titled **"Paris Olympic 2024"**.
 This project demonstrates how data visualization can provide key insights into various aspects of performance, trends, and data metrics for a hackathon event.

 ## 📊 Project Features